chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

 The Workgroup welcomes contributions from members of the open source community.
-All open source contributors who have signed the CHIPS Alliance Contributor License Agreement, or who are covered by a CHIPS Alliance Contributor License Agreement signed by their employer, are welcome as Workgroup Volunteer Developers.
+All open source contributors who have signed the CHIPS Alliance Contributor License Agreement, or who are covered by a CHIPS Alliance Contributor License Agreement signed by their employer, are welcome as Volunteer Developers.

 Volunteer Developers can contribute to the Workgroup open source project via pull requests on GitHub and participation in Workgroup meetings and technical